Oldsalt0/SpellReplay/README.md

 This is a fork of SpellReplay with fixes to work for Burning Crusade Classic.
 Big thanks to Oldsalt0 for the original work.

-Current Status: Work in Progress (most things work)
+Current Status: Testing (all features should work, please report any bugs you encounter)

 Original Description: